 I'll be at the Atlanta 10 Miler though I am in no way properly trained.
 It might be a nice long walk with a podcast!
 Let me know where you're meeting up.

 Tomorrow, at 6:30 am, I'll get to run the Cuyamaca 100k.
-It takes place in beautiful mountains of Cuyamaca Rancho State Park, about an hour east of San Diego.
+It takes place in the beautiful mountains of Cuyamaca Rancho State Park, about an hour east of San Diego.
 The best thing: my 17 y/o daughter is going to crew me.

 That's just awesome, John -- this may make me sound like an idiot, but how long will that take you?
 (And definitely let me know how it goes when you're back!)